byronwall/data-viz/docs/prd/16-filter-rework/notes.md

 ### Pivot Table

 - Pivot table row header needs to use the raw value with type and not a string
-- Need to apply an OR to the columns and an OR to the rows if there are multiple entries

 ### Related to Data Table